Passive communicator, are you aware of the elements that weaken and undermine your communication?

 What are the signs to recognise passive communicators?

-There are many signs that will help recognise a passive communicator that I will share in detail in the next chapter.
+Many signs will help recognise a passive communicator which I will share in detail in the next chapter.
 For a quick assessment, we can identify passive communicators through 5 visible elements:

 The elements that weaken and undermine your communication